brynnacodes/meal-planner/README.md

   * All other other dependencies are installed by Ember and located in package.json

 2. Specs
+  * Spec 1: User can view all meals.
-  * Spec 1: User can edit meals.
+  * Spec 2: User can edit meals.
-  * Spec 2: User can log a meal including a name, details, calories, and a day of the week.
+  * Spec 3: User can log a meal including a name, details, calories, and time.
-  * Spec 3: User can view all questions on the index/homepage route
-  * Spec 5: Users can filter meals by calories
+  * Spec 4: Users can filter logged meals by calories.

 3. Integration
+  * Components are used to create display and behavior for listing meals, editing meals, and creating new meals.
+  * Pipe is used to filter meals by high or low healthiness based on calories.

 4. UX/UI
   * Develop custom style with css/Bootstrap

 5. Polish
   * Refactor and DRY up code where appropriate
-  * Make README (more) awesome!
+  * Improve README!

 6. Future Additions:
+  * Add functionality to view total daily calories.
   * Refactor for use with Firebase & Angular-Cli